 - Fisetin supplementation may reduce Pro-Inflammatory Markers

-A small clinical study by the medical researchers from Iran showed the benefits of the flavonoid fisetin, from fruits such as strawberries, apples and grapes, on reducing pro-cancer inflammatory and metastatic markers such as IL-8, hs-CRP and MMP-7 in colorectal cancer patients when given along with their adjuvant chemotherapy.
+A small clinical study by the medical researchers from Iran showed the benefits of the flavonoid fisetin, from fruits such as strawberries, apples and grapes, on reducing pro-cancer inflammatory and metastatic markers such as IL-8, hs-CRP and MMP-7 in colorectal cancer patients when given along with their adjuvant chemotherapy treatment.
 (Farsad-Naeimi A et al, Food Funct.
 2018)

 - Wheatgrass Juice may reduce chemotherapy associated vascular damage

-A recent study done by the researchers of Rambam Health Care Campus in Israel demonstrated that wheatgrass juice given to stage II-III colorectal cancer patients along with their adjuvant chemotherapy may reduce the chemotherapy associated vascular damage, while having no impact on overall survival.
+A recent study done by the researchers of Rambam Health Care Campus in Israel demonstrated that wheatgrass juice given to stage II-III colorectal cancer patients along with their adjuvant chemotherapy treatment may reduce the chemotherapy associated vascular damage, while having no impact on overall survival.
 (Gil Bar-Sela et al, Journal of Clinical Oncology, 2019).

 - Magnesium along with adequate levels of Vitamin D3 may reduce all cause mortality risk

 A recent study found a decreased all-cause mortality risk in colorectal cancer patients with a higher intake of Magnesium along with adequate levels of Vitamin D3 when compared to patients who were Vitamin D3 deficient and had a low intake of Magnesium.
 (Wesselink E, The Am J of Clin Nutr., 2020)